Transfer Station Info (Tip Fee $111.25/ton)

 A. Compost helps plants grow better, improves soil structure, helps the soil retain water, helps release plant nutrients and adds vital organic matter to the soil.

 Q. What is double-ground wood mulch?

 A. Double-ground wood mulch consists of tree parts, branches, brush and wood chips.
-The brush is ground up and then the wood chips are added and it is ground again resulting in a finely ground mulch.
+Brush and tree parts are processed once and then mixed with wood chips for a second grind resulting in a more finely ground mulch.

 Q. What are the benefits of wood mulch?